19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 Sarracenia rubra

-ssp.
+ssp\.

 jonesii

 #4All parts and derivatives, except:

+(a)

-(a) seeds (including seedpods of Orchidaceae), spores and pollen (including pollinia).
-The exemption does not apply to seeds from Cactaceae exported from Mexico, and to seeds fromBeccariophoenix madagascariensisandNeodypsis decaryiexported from Madagascar;
+seeds (including seedpods of Orchidaceae), spores and pollen (including pollinia).
+The exemption does not apply to seeds from Cactaceae spp. exported from Mexico, and to seeds fromBeccariophoenix madagascariensisandNeodypsis decaryiexported from Madagascar;

+(b)

-(b) seedling or tissue cultures obtained in vitro, in solid or liquid media, transported in sterile containers;
+seedling or tissue cultures obtainedin vitro, in solid or liquid media, transported in sterile containers;

+(c)

-(c) cut flowers of artificially propagated plants;
+cut flowers of artificially propagated plants;

+(d)

-(d) fruits and parts and derivatives thereof of naturalized or artificially propagated plants of the genus Vanilla (Orchidaceae) and of the family Cactaceae;
+fruits, and parts and derivatives thereof, of naturalized or artificially propagated plants of the genusVanilla(Orchidaceae) and of the family Cactaceae;

+(e)

-(e) stems, flowers, and parts and derivatives thereof of naturalized or artificially propagated plants of the genera Opuntia subgenusOpuntiaandSelenicereus(Cactaceae); and
+stems, flowers, and parts and derivatives thereof, of naturalized or artificially propagated plants of the generaOpuntiasubgenusOpuntiaandSelenicereus(Cactaceae); and

+(f)

-(f) finished products ofEuphorbia antisyphiliticapackaged and ready for retail trade.
+finished products ofEuphorbia antisyphiliticapackaged and ready for retail trade.

-XLIV
+XLVI

 SCROPHULARIACEAE (Kutki)

 1.

-Picrohiza kurrooa
+Picrorhiza kurrooa

-#2(Excludes Picrorhiza scrophulariiflora)
+#2(ExcludesPicrorhiza scrophulariiflora)

-#2All parts and derivaties except:
+#2All parts and derivatives except:

+(a)

-(a) seeds and pollen; and
+seeds and pollen; and

+(b)

-(b) finished products packaged and ready for retail trade.
+finished products packaged and ready for retail trade.

-XLV
+XLVII

 STANGERIACEAE (Stangerias)